tamzi/ReadMe-MasterTemplates/android/android.md

 You can:

-    a. clone the project and compile it yourself (Most up to date)
+    a. clone the project and compile it yourself in android studio(Most up to date)
     b.
 Run the already compiled version on the(the proect comes with an apk folderwith various apk versions),
     c.
 You can check it out already compiled at Google Play(Mostly the one that is last to be published.)
         Downoad it here: [Download App](https://play.google.com/store/apps/details?id=com.package.path)